Medical Billing Services in South Dakota

 Medtransic supports South Dakota practices from Sioux Falls to Rapid City and the rural communities between them, including critical access hospital professional billing, frontier telehealth encounters across long distances, and coordination-of-benefits work involving Indian Health Service facilities in the state.

-Why South Dakota Practices Choose Medtransic
+Why Practices in South Dakota Switch to Medtransic

-SD Medicaid Billing
+SD Medicaid Pro

 Medical Billing Services Built for South Dakota Practices